MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-chat-teams-channels-microsoft-teams-landing-page.md

 ### Teams administrators

-Teams provides a set of custom administrator roles for managing different aspects of Teams in your organization.
+Teams provides a set of custom administrator roles for managing different aspects of Teams for an organization.
 For example, the Teams Service Administrator manages the Teams service and creates and manages Office 365 Groups.
 See [Teams roles and capabilities](using-admin-roles.md#teams-roles-and-capabilities).

 |Ask yourself|Action |
 |------------|-------|